chiro-hiro/noqueue/inc/queue-loop-001.md

     TimeDuration.fromSecond(2), // After job-3 is done, wait for 2 seconds
   );

-// Listent on success event
+// Listen on success event
 iQueueLoop.on('success', (eventName, ...params: any[]) => {
   console.log(`Event ${eventName} completed with result:`, params);
 });

-// Listent on error event
+// Listen on error event
 iQueueLoop.on('error', (eventName, error) => {
   console.log(`Event ${eventName} failed with error:`, error);
 });